 Brands on Fire: GoGo Squeez CMO on Marketing to a Young Adult Demographic

 GoGo Squeez, a blended fruit product consumed from a pouch, is known to most as a toddler’s snack.
-But Mark Anthony Edmonson, Chief Marketing Officer at parent company Materne North America, saw an opportunity to age up the product with a new video campaign, design, product line and brand perception targeting teens and young adults.
+But Mark Anthony Edmonson, Chief Marketing Officer at parent company Materne North America, saw an opportunity to age up the product with a new video campaign, design, product line and brand promise targeting teens and young adults.

 “People perceive us, because we’re in the format of a pouch, as a snack that’s intended for a much younger demographic,” Edmonson told us.
 “We’re helping consumers understand the main reasons why we were developed.
 We’re on-the-go, easy to consume, and we still provide the nutrients that you need for your daily activities.
 So with that perception, with that challenge, we’ve had to change a few things.”